 - 4. ISSUES TO BE DISCUSSED AT SETTLEMENT CONFERENCE.
-Parties should preview the following issues, as appropriate, in their settlement letters and be prepared to discuss the same at the settlement conference: - 1.
+In addition to the demand or offer, parties should preview the following issues, as appropriate, in their settlement letters and be prepared to discuss the same at the settlement conference: - 1.
 What are your objectives in the litigation? - 2.
 What issues (in and outside of this lawsuit) need to be resolved?
-What are the strengths and weaknesses of your case? - 3.
-Do you understand the opposing side's view of the case?
+What are the strengths and weaknesses of your case?

+- 3. Do you understand the opposing side's view of the case?
 What is wrong with their perception?
 What is right with their perception? - 4.
 What are the points of agreement and disagreement between the parties?
 Factual?
 Legal? - 5.
 What are the impediments to settlement? - 6.
 What remedies are available through litigation or otherwise? - 7.
 Are there possibilities for a creative resolution of the dispute? - 8.
 Do you have adequate information to discuss settlement?
 If not, how will you obtain sufficient information to make a meaningful settlement discussion possible? - 9.
 Are there outstanding liens?
 Do we need to include a representative of the lien holder? - 5.
 ATTENDANCE OF PARTIES REQUIRED.
-Parties with ultimate settlement authority must be personally present.
+Parties with ultimate settlement authority must be personally present absent explicit advance approval from Judge Holleb Hotaling.
 An insured party shall appear with a representative of the insurer who is authorized to negotiate, and who has authority to settle the matter up to the limits of the opposing parties' existing settlement demand.
-An uninsured corporate party shall appear by a representative authorized to negotiate, and who has authority to settle the matter up to the amount of the opposing not an acceptable alternative.
+An uninsured corporate party shall appear by a representative authorized to negotiate, and who has authority to settle the matter up to the amount of the opposing parties' existing settlement demand or offer.
+Having a client with authority available by telephone is not an acceptable alternative.
 Because the Court generally sets aside at least three hours for each conference, it is impossible for a party who is not present to appreciate the process and the reasons which may justify a change in one's perspective towards settlement.
-Sanctions will apply if this order is violated.

-- 6. IF A PARTY DOES NOT SPEAK ENGLISH.
+Sanctions will apply if this order is violated. - 6.
+IF A PARTY DOES NOT SPEAK ENGLISH.
 If a party does not speak English, that party is responsible for an interpreter for the duration of the settlement conference.
-Please note: interpreter's competency will include the ability to translate word for word (real-time) during the settlement conference.
+Please note: the interpreter must be able to translate word for word (real-time) during the settlement conference.
 Sanctions will apply if this order is violated. - 7.
 STATEMENTS INADMISSIBLE.
-Statements made by any party in their settlement letters and during the settlement conference are not to be used in discovery and will not be admissible at trial as set forth in Local Rule 83.5 and Federal Rule of Evidence 408. - 8.
-INVOLVEMENT OF CLIENTS.
+Statements made by any party in their settlement communications and during the settlement conference are not to be used in discovery and will not be admissible at trial as set forth in Local Rule 83.5 and Federal Rule of Evidence 408.

+8. INVOLVEMENT OF CLIENTS.
 For many clients, this will be the first time they have participated in a court-supervised settlement conference.
-Therefore, counsel shall provide a copy of this Standing Order to the client and shall discuss the points contained herein with the client prior to the settlement conference.
+Therefore, counsel shall provide a copy of this Standing Order to the client and shall discuss the points contained herein with the client prior to the settlement communications and the settlement conference.
 Additionally, Counsel shall provide copies of both parties' settlement letters to their respective clients prior to the settlement conference date.
-The Court expects both the lawyers and the party representatives to be fully prepared to participate.
-The Court encourages all parties to keep an open mind in order to re-assess their previous positions and to find creative means for resolving the dispute.
+The Court expects both the lawyers and the party representatives to be fully prepared to participate and to negotiate from their demand or offer in good faith.
+The Court encourages all parties to keep an open mind in order to re-assess their previous positions and to find creative means to resolve the dispute.

-Entered: January 24, 2024
+Entered: October 15, 2024